 Even with all the preparation and support you get leading up to your baby’s birth, and even if everything goes right according to your birth team, it can, on some occasions, feel very, very wrong.
-A traumatic birth is intense, distressing and can lead to other problems down the track.
+A traumatic birth, for either parent, is intense, and distressing and can lead to other problems down the track.
 But the good news is with a bit of forward planning there are things parents and professionals can do to minimize some of the risks.
 There’s also support for you and your partner if your birth experience ends up being traumatic for any reason.

 Birth trauma is more likely to occur when events are completely unexpected and become increasingly overwhelming, especially if it gets to the point of threatening the wellbeing of either mum or baby.